awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-cli-api.md

 1. Establish a Secure Socket Layer \(SSL\) authentication connection with the Amazon Redshift cluster and send a logon request with the user name and password from the `GetClusterCredentials` response\.
 Include the IAM: or IAMA: prefix with the user name, for example, `IAM:temp_creds_user` or `IAMA:temp_creds_user`\.
 **Important**
 Configure your SQL client to require SSL\.
 Otherwise, if your SQL client automatically tries to connect with SSL, it can fall back to non\-SSL if there is any kind of failure\.
 In that case, the first connection attempt might fail because the credentials are expired or invalid, then a second connection attempt fails because the connection is not SSL\.
 If that occurs, the first error message might be missed\.
-For more information about connecting to your cluster using SSL, see [Configure Security Options for Connections](connecting-ssl-support.md)\.
+For more information about connecting to your cluster using SSL, see [Configuring Security Options for Connections](connecting-ssl-support.md)\.

 1. If the connection doesn't use SSL, the connection attempt fails\.